Employee Selection Process: 6 steps to improve your recruiting strategy

 Tips to improve your recruiting strategy

 Many external factors can interfere with employment test results, such as the conditions under which the test is conducted or the candidate's interpretation of the questions.

-To put things into perspective, you can check the consistency with other information received from the candidate while keeping in mind the importance of the results for a specific position.
+To put things into perspective, you can check the consistency with the candidates' background check while keeping in mind the importance of the results for a specific position.